 Steadily Improving the Mathematics Preparation of K-8 Teachers

 With 13 years of funding from the National Science Foundation (NSF) totaling about $6 million, the mathematics education group in the School of Education has been studying and improving the mathematics content and teaching methods courses offered for pre-service teachers.
-Some of their current funding is from the NSF REESE (Research and Evaluation on Education in Science and Engineering) program.
-Faculty and doctoral students have designed a continuing-improving system for course instructors to develop research-based improvements each semester for selected lessons in each course.
+The group has designed a data-based improvement system that supports instructors in continuing to make incremental but accumulating improvements in the courses over time.

 The Institute of Education Sciences awarded a $10 million grant to UD professor Nancy C. Jordan, Lynn Fuchs at Vanderbilt University and Robert Siegler at Carnegie Mellon University, to fund a research and development center aimed at understanding difficulties students have with fractions.
 The Center for Improving Learning of Fractions, administered at UD, focuses on improving math instruction for elementary and middle school children who have problems with math concepts, specifically fractions.